Credit: Monterey Bay Aquarium

 - Certifications directly engage with fisheries or farms and require them to address social and environmental challenges to improve and meet the certification standard.
 Certifications also engage with the supply chain to verify the sustainability or responsibility and origin of certified products.

 Together, our certification and ratings programs offer a range of tools to assess seafood performance and support different responsible sourcing strategies.
-To learn more, please download the full brief.
+To learn more, please download the full brief, and the slides that we use in buyer meetings, below.